chaps-io/access-granted/README.md

 1. Performance

-  On average AccessGranted is 50-60% faster in resolving identical dependencies and takes less memory.
+  On average AccessGranted is 50-60% faster in resolving identical permissions and takes less memory.
   See [benchmarks](https://github.com/chaps-io/access-granted/blob/master/benchmarks).

 2. Roles